 House looks settled; the Senate is the contest

 Two chambers, two very different races.
-In the market, control of the House has drifted toward one side and looks close to settled.
-The Senate is where the money is still moving.
+In the market, control of the House has drifted toward one side and looks close to settled — the House market currently prices the favoured outcome around 89%.
+The Senate is where the money is still moving — priced near 51% now, and climbing off its June lows when this was written on 9 July.
 That gap is the whole story: a chamber the market treats as largely decided, and a chamber it treats as genuinely up for grabs.

 Why the Senate is the tighter race